manojmone/DevOps-Bootcamp/devgit/devgit.rst

 Prerequisites
 ++++++++++++++

-- You will need Docker Desktop installed on your computer.
+- You will need Docker Desktop or Rancher Desktop installed on your computer.
-- You can download it from here - https://www.docker.com/products/docker-desktop
+- You can download Docker from here - https://www.docker.com/products/docker-desktop
+- You can download Rancher from here - https://docs.rancherdesktop.io/getting-started/installation/
 - You will need an Github account.
 Make sure you don't use the enterprise Github.
 - If you don't have a Github account, you can create one here - https://github.com/